Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Description of the cross-domain analysis

 For each train/test split, we fitted a baseline estimator $h$ on the source training set, as well as another instance of the same standard classifier on the union of source and target training sets ($h_{NAIVE}$).
 We evaluated their performance on the target test set. $h$ is considered to be the experiment baseline, and $h_{NAIVE}$ accounts for the effect of naïvely including some limited knowledge of the target domain into a standard classifier without considering DA techniques.
 To assess the contribution of a specific DA technique, we fitted a new instance of the chosen estimator on the source domain training set $(X_s, y_s)$ alone and incorporated the target training instances $(X_t, y_t)$ through said DA technique, obtaining a new estimator, $h_{DA}$, which we evaluated on the test sets of the target domain.
 We chose Logistic Regression as an estimator due to its simplicity, computational speed and compatibility with all DA methods under study. \\

-For each subject, we compared the performance of 11 DA approaches on the union of all ROIs using the scikit-learn compatible implementations in the ADAPT \cite{ADAPT} library. \ref{sec:appendix} contains a brief description of each method.\\
+For each subject, we compared the performance of 15 DA approaches on the union of all ROIs using the implementations in the ADAPT \cite{ADAPT} library. \ref{sec:appendix} contains a brief description of each method.
+Due to the size of the dataset (with around 10 000 features), the Deep Learning methods (FT, DANN, MCD and DCORAL) required a prior dimensionality reduction step.
+Thus, we performed Independent Component Analysis (ICA) retaining 100 components.\\

-As mentioned above, in the first place we evaluated the contribution of each DA technique to our task in the different subjects using the voxels from all 14 ROIs.
-Then, based on the comparison results, we also evaluated the performance of the best technique beyond the 14 ROIS, considering all the voxels from the whole brain.
-This whole-brain analysis was conducted using the searchlight \cite{kriegeskorte2006information} procedure. \\
+As mentioned above, in the first place, we evaluated the contribution of each DA technique to our task in the different subjects using the voxels from all 14 ROIs.
+Then, based on the comparison results, we also evaluated the performance of the best technique beyond the 14 ROIs, considering all the voxels from the whole brain.
+This whole-brain analysis was conducted using the searchlight \cite{kriegeskorte2006information} procedure.
+To evaluate the robustness of the neuroscientific implications of our findings, we repeated this procedure using an alternative DA method.\\